PranjalKhatri/KRITI_ENERGY_CHAIN/README.md

 The price at which DSO buys energy is less than the minimum of the seller's price array and the price at which DSO sells energy would be greater than the maximum of the buyer's price array.

 ### IoT and Smart Meter Integration
 Smart Meter sends meter readings to the server at a fixed time interval using NodeMCU.
 The system features an alerting system, a home automation unit, a forecasting system and an android application.
 The data collection unit comprises the power sensor which is used to measure consumption and a module comprising IR Sensors which we use for the home automation system.
-Firstly, user's consumption acquired by the power sensor is sent to the NodeMCU.
+Firstly, user's consumption acquired by the power sensor is sent to the **NodeMCU**.
 The NodeMCU is used to send the data to the cloud.

 ![Project Logo](IoT_Architecture.jpg)